yanivyacoby/harvard-cs290-2021-2022/index.md

 **Attendance:** Class attendance and participation is mandatory.
 If, due to extenuating circumstances, you need to miss class, please contact the course staff ahead of time.

-**Grading:** The course is letter-graded based on your attendance and participation.
+**Grading:** The course is letter-graded based on your attendance, assignment work, and participation.

 **Office Hours:** Office hours with any member of the course staff can be made by appointment.